East Norfolk Militia: Ireland

-An 'Interchange Act' passed in 1811 permitted English militia regiments to serve in Ireland once again, for a period of up to two years.
+The Interchange Act 1811 passed in July allowed English militia regiments to serve in Ireland once again, for a period of up to two years.
 The East Norfolks was one of the regiments that volunteered for this service, and in September the main body, 700 strong, marched to Bristol from where it sailed to Ireland and marched to Cahir.
 The rest of the regiment was at sea for over 10 weeks before it reached Cork on 26 November and was able to rejoin.
 The regiment shifted its quarters to Mallow in May 1812, and then to Limerick in January 1813.
 In June 1813 it was billeted across County Limerick and County Clare when it was relieved by the North Cork Militia and sailed back to England.

 The regiment landed at Plymouth in late June and was quartered at Honiton where the following month it was joined by its depot detachment, which had remained at Sheerness during the Irish deployment, and by the regiment's recruits from Norwich.
 By December it was at Dartmouth, Devon.
 After Napoleon abdicated on 6 April 1814, the militia began to be stood down.
 The East Norfolks marched from Plymouth to Woodbridge in May, and then returned to Yarmouth, where it was disembodied at Yarmouth on 24 June 1814.
 It was not called out during the short Waterloo campaign in 1815.

 Long peace

 After Waterloo there was another long peace.
 The East Norfolk Militia was mustered at Yarmouth for training in 1820, 1821, 1825, 1826 and 1831, but not thereafter.
-Although officers continued to be commissioned into the militia, the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia, the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
 John Wodehouse (2nd Lord Wodehouse from 1834) retained the colonelcy until 1843, when his younger son Major the Hon Berkeley Wodehouse, formerly of the 8th Hussars, took over the command.